 Table 1 presents descriptive statistics for respondents in expansion vs. non-expansion states with educational attainment at or below a high school diploma, my primary analysis sample.
-I focus on people with educational attainment at or below a high school diploma to prevent the results from being biased by people endogenously changing their hours of work (and therefore salary) to ensure Medicaid eligibility, around the 138% FPL threshold.
-This is consistent with prior research that has raised this concern (Kaestner et al., 2017; Miller et al., 2021) and suggested using "targeted samples" such as cut-offs for education (in this case a high school diploma) to alleviate endogeneity concerns.
-Table 1 shows that the majority of low-education adults had health insurance, while a lower share had employer-sponsored insurance.
+Table 1 shows that the majority of low-education adults had health insurance, while a smaller share had employer-sponsored insurance.
 Low-income individuals in expansion states were more likely than low-income individuals in non-expansion states to have Medicaid coverage.